TeamUlysses/ulx/ulx_readme.txt

 	* [FIX] A console bug when trying to ulx teleport another player (Thanks infinitywraith).
 	* [FIX] "ulx gimp" not obeying chat anti-spam (Thanks ruok2bu).
 	* [FIX] "ulx userdeny" not logging properly in some cases.
+	* [FIX] An echo incorrectly going to all users for "ulx votekick" (Thanks JackYack13).

 v3.54 - *(04/27/12)*
 	* [FIX] XGUI: Hard crash with the os.date function when bans have an extremely long unban time.